lethain/staff-eng/src/markdown/guides/does-the-staff-title-matter.md

 > “When you have a title, you don’t have to spend so much energy putting your credentials on the table.
 It helps set the context for others.
 You’re more respected from the outset, and that’s been really noticeable.”

 A Staff-plus title allows you to reinvest the energy you’ve previously spent on proving yourself into the core work you’re evaluated on.
-If you find that you’re not investing much energy into this, perhaps you’ve been at your current company long enough to prove yourself many times over, then you may not even notice the difference.
-If you do find your time diverted towards proving and reproving yourself, the title will return a considerable measure of time to you for reinvestment.
+If you find that you’re not investing much energy into proving yourself, that's great!
+Perhaps you’ve been at your current company long enough and proven yourself enough times that it's no longer an issue.
+If you _do_ find your time diverted towards proving and reproving yourself, the title will return a considerable measure of time to you for reinvestment.

 ## Being in the room